 How to audit your lifestyle inflation

 Pull your bank and credit card statements from 3 years ago and compare to today.
-Look at these categories:
+Look at housing, transportation, food (especially dining out), subscriptions, and shopping.
+Calculate the total monthly increase across all categories.
+Multiply by 12.
+That is your annual lifestyle inflation.

 Where lifestyle upgrades are worth it (and where they are not)

-Worth it (high happiness-per-dollar)
+Worth it (high happiness-per-dollar):

 Health and fitness.
 A gym membership, better food quality, or a standing desk.
 Spending on physical health has compound returns.